survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 There isn't always a clear cut way to model data and relations.
 In other scenarios, we could push the references elsewhere.
 For instance, the note to lane relation could be inversed and pushed to `Note` level.
 We would still need to track their order within a lane somehow.
 We would be pushing the complexity elsewhere by doing this.

-Currently `NoteStore` is treated as a singleton.
+Currently, `NoteStore` is treated as a singleton.
 Another way to deal with it would be to create `NoteStore` per `Notes` dynamically.
 Even though this simplifies dealing with the relations somewhat, this is a Flux anti-pattern better avoided.

 We still cannot move notes between lanes or within a lane.
-We will solve that in the next chapter as we implement drag and drop.
+We will solve that in the next chapter, as we implement drag and drop.